Prefer colored artwork? You can toggle between sprites and artwork using the button on the lower right.

 While you aren't interacting with your Digimon, it will move around the screen doing different animations.
 These animations are all just there for show, and don't mean anything by themselves.
 If you don't interact with your Digimon for 16 seconds, the screen will turn off.
 You can press any button to turn the screen back on.
 The screen will also turn on by itself when the Digimon calls you, poops or evolves.

-The older your Digimon is, the harder it is going to try to die.
-Potentially you could still keep it alive forever, but you aren’t going to.
+Potentially you could keep your Digimon alive forever, but you aren’t going to.
 You’re going to go to a party one night and forget to put them down for a nap before you leave.
 And then they will die.
 You monster.
 There are actually several ways your Digimon can die, including the following: